Need a fitness marketing strategy that really packs a punch?

 And if you want to attract customers, you need a way to stand out.
 Pretty standard stuff, right?
 But actually finding a way to do it is anything but.

-To start, you need to know exactly the kind of clientele you want in your gym/box/studio.
+To start with gym marketing ideas, you need to know exactly the kind of clientele you want in your gym/box/studio.

 Take Gold’s Gym, for example.
 It’s known for its no-nonsense, meathead approach to fitness, made famous by Mr. 7x Olympia himself, Arnold Schwarzenegger.